kumarvna/terraform-azuread-service-principal/README.md

 # Service Principal Terraform Module

-Terraform Module to create a service principal and assign required built-in roles.
-The outputs from this module can be used for input in other modules like application id and password.
+Terraform module to create a service principal and assign required built-in roles.
+The outputs from this module, like application_id and password, can be used as an input in other modules.

-To create service principal and assign roles to the resources, this module needed the elevated access in both Azure AD and Azure subscription.
-Hence, it is not recommended to run from any CI/CD pipelines and advised to run manually to proceed with automated processes.
+To create a service principal and assign roles to the resources, this module needed elevated access in both Azure AD and Azure subscription.
+Therefore, it is not suggested to run from any CI/CD pipelines and advised to run manually to proceed with automated methods.

 ## Module Usage